Lake Country: Municipal

-Municipal elections were last held on November 20, 2018.
-At that time, James Baker was elected mayor for a fifth term.
-Representing the four wards of the municipality are Blair Ireland (Okanagan Centre), Cara Reed (Carr's Landing), Jerremy Kozub (Winfield), and Todd McKenzie (Oyama).
-The two councillors at large are Bill Scarrow, and Penny Gambell.
+Municipal elections were held on October 15, 2022.
+Blair Ireland ran unopposed and was declared mayor.

+Two councillors at-large were elected: Michael Lewis and Bib Patel.
+Representing the wards of the municipality are: Heather Irvine, Winfield; Tricia Brett, Okanagan Centre; Cara Reed, Carr's Landing; Todd McKenzie, Oyama.

 Provincial

 Provincially, Lake Country is part of the constituency of Kelowna—Lake Country, this seat having been occupied by Norm Letnick of the BC Liberal Party since May 2009.

 Federal

 Federally, Lake Country is part of the riding of Kelowna—Lake Country.
 Despite the similarity in nomenclature, the federal riding encompasses a greater area and population than its provincial counterpart.
 Tracy Gray of the Conservative Party was first elected as MP in October 2019.

 Education

 Public education in Lake Country is provided by School District 23 Central Okanagan.
 Three elementary schools are located in the Municipality: Davidson Road Elementary, Oyama Traditional School, and Peter Greer Elementary.
-All three cover Kindergarten to Grade 6.
-Lake Country is also home to George Elliot Secondary, which covers Grades 7 to 12.
+All three cover Kindergarten to Grade 5.
+H.S Grenda Middle School covers Grades 6 to 8.
+Lake Country is also home to George Elliot Secondary, which covers Grades 9 to 12.

 The two largest institutions providing post-secondary education in the area of Lake Country are UBC Okanagan, the campus which lies in north Kelowna, and Okanagan College, which has campuses in Kelowna and Coldstream.